Northwestern State University: History

 Northwestern State University stands on ground that has been dedicated to learning for well over 100 years.
-Prior to the American Civil War, a portion of the present campus was the property of the Bullard family of Natchitoches.
+Before the American Civil War, a portion of the present campus was the property of the Bullard family of Natchitoches.
 As early as 1856, the Bullard mansion was in use as a convent by the Religious Society of the Sacred Heart.
 The following year, a school building was erected at the convent, and in 1884, the town and parish of Natchitoches purchased the property.
 Three of the four great white columns that once supported the east gable of the mansion still stand on "The Hill" and serve as the unofficial symbols of the university.

 In 1884, the Louisiana State Legislature by Act 51 created the Louisiana State Normal School for the preparation of teachers.
 Shortly thereafter, a freshman member of the Louisiana House of Representatives, Leopold Caspari of Natchitoches, offered the convent site as a campus for the school with the anticipated approval of the citizens of Natchitoches.
 The offer was accepted, and from 1885 to 1918, the school offered two years of study for the training of teachers.
 Baccalaureate programs were inaugurated, and the Louisiana Constitution of 1921 changed the name of the school to Louisiana State Normal College.
-The resources and curricula of "Normal" grew steadily to meet the increasingly diverse requirements of Louisiana's expanding population.
 In 1944, the institution's excellent service in its broader role was accorded formal recognition by Act 326 of the Legislature, which changed its name to Northwestern State College of Louisiana.